 - Year 4: Lessons for Life course offering (includes workshops on financial literacy, home ownership and leasing, etc.)

-This office opening brings Marymount’s career services efforts even closer to Arlington’s major business hub, and solidifies Marymount’s place as “Arlington’s University.”
+This office opening brings Marymount’s Career Development efforts even closer to Arlington’s major business hub, and solidifies Marymount’s place as “Arlington’s University.”
 In addition to Marymount students, faculty and staff, employer partners of the University and officials from the Arlington Chamber of Commerce attended the kickoff event.

 “Marymount is Arlington’s hometown university,” said Kate Bates, President & CEO of the Arlington Chamber of Commerce.
 “We have a number of wonderful academic institutions throughout Arlington, but this is the only university that’s headquartered right here in Arlington.
 And we are so proud and grateful for that partnership.”